MarcTheSpark/scamp/README.md

 Note the '==' in the command, which specifies the exact version of abjad to install.
 This is the version that SCAMP has been built to be compatible with.
 You are free to use a newer version, but it is possible there will be unexpected errors due to changes in the abjad API.

+After installing _abjad_, you will also need to [download and install LilyPond](https://lilypond.org/), since it is a dependency of abjad.

 ### 5) (Optional) Installing scamp_extensions